Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part II: Information Theoretic Constraints Breed New Combinatorial Structures: Characterization of entropy functions on Two-dimensional faces of

 \subsection{Discussion}

 In this section, we characterized $10$ types of $2$-dimensional faces of $\Gamma_4$.
+For a face $F$ with one of its two extremes rays containing a rank-1 matroid, we can see that entropy region $F^*$ has a similar shape to the entropy region on $(U_{2,3},U^{12,3}_{1,2})$ characterized by Mat{\'u}{\v{s}} in \cite{matus2005piecewise} or $(U_{2,3},U^{1,3}_{1,1})$ by Chen and Yeung in \cite{chen2012characterizing}.
+The characterization of such faces are generalized to faces of general $n$ and both extreme rays containing matroids in \cite{hechen2026}.

-As each $\mvoa(P, v)$ with $M$ a rank 2 or greater integer polymatroid corresponds to a type of orthogonal Latin hypercubes, the characterization of a face with both extreme rays containing an integer polymatroid exceeding 1, in Subsection \ref{rank2}-\ref{u35} breeds a new combinatorial structure which can be considered as an intermediate form of the two types of orthogonal Latin hypercubes.
+As each $\mvoa(P, v)$ with $M$ a rank 2 or greater integer polymatroid corresponds to a type of orthogonal Latin hypercubes, the characterization of a face with both extreme rays containing an integer polymatroid exceeding 1, in Subsection \ref{rank2}-\ref{u35}, breeds a new combinatorial structure which can be considered as an intermediate form of the two types of orthogonal Latin hypercubes.
 Specifically, in Subsection \ref{latindecom}, three faces are characterized by the Latin square decompositions, which can be considered as three new types of Latin square substructures.